apache/drill/_docs/sql-reference/065-query-directory-functions.md

 * IMAXDIR
 * IMINDIR

-These functions restrict the query to the dir*n* directory in the sorted list of subdirectories.
-The dir*n* variable, `dir0`, `dir1`, and so on, refer to subdirectories in your workspace path, as explained in section, ["Querying Directories"]({{site.baseurl}}/docs/querying-directories).
+These functions restrict the query to a directory in an alphanumerically-sorted list of subdirectories.
 The MAXDIR and MINDIR functions are case-sensitive.
 The IMAXDIR and IMINDIR functions are case-insensitive.

 The query directory functions are recommended instead of the MAX or MIN aggregate functions to prevent Drill from scanning all data in directories.